lcorbasson/pdo-for-wordpress/trunk/readme.txt

 Early versions of this plugin used a complete replacement for the WP abstraction layer.
 Thanks to Ulf Ninow for pointing out the value of inheritance to me and thus hugely simplifying the upkeep of the plugin.

 == Version Information ==
+Version 2.6.1 - 2009 June 13
+fix error in Optimize queries - thanks fnumatic fix small error in multi-inserts leading to problem with importing from existing wordpress installation NB there is still a problem with the regex on multi-inserts, as yet no fix but the error should not manifest except as a small performance decrease

 Version 2.6.0 - 2009 June 01
 create a new query type to handle insert multiples fix bug with install routine and sqlite schema changes